 This handbook presents the US records available for genealogical research and details how they can assist you in your search to uncover your family history.

 The Researcher’s Guide to American Genealogy by Val D. Greenwood

 Frequently used as a textbook in genealogy courses, the publisher states the purpose of this guide and reference book is to “answer practically all the researcher’s needs.”

 The Essex Library recently hosted a series of classes designed to introduce patrons to Ancestry.com Library Edition.
-To view the class handout listing free historical and genealogical online resources, please click here.
+The class handout lists free historical and genealogical online resources.